-We will use your e-mail address internally, and if you make it public on the site, anyone can access it and use it for any purpose.
-We may occasionally send e-mails to you from the Archive.
-We reserve the right to send you notice of complaints or violations of the Terms of Service, as well as to reply to any e-mail message you send to the Archive.
+We will use your email address internally for purposes of managing AO3 and maintaining site integrity; if you agree to allow your email address to be public, it will be public and you can change that setting any time.
+You can choose to leave it private, or make it public on the Site; if you opt to make it public, everyone has the ability to access it and use it for any purpose.
+We may occasionally send emails to you from the Archive about your Content and account, the Archive and our fundraisers, as well as news that we reasonably believe to be of use to our registered users; we will send you your invitation to register for the Archive via email as well.
+By creating and maintaining a User Account on and with AO3, you consent to receiving such emails, including fundraising emails.
+We reserve the right to send you notice of complaints raised against you, or alleged violations by you of the Terms of Service, as well as to reply to any email message you send to the Archive and/or its personnel.

-We may retain :

-the e-mail addresses of those who communicate with us via e-mail;
+We collect, process and retain the following data for the following reasons: